AshishGoyal27/acronym-generator/README.md

 # acronym-generator
-convert expression into acronym its form
+convert any expression into acronym of its form.